arkankau/optix/QUICK_START.md

 ## What's Different Now?

-Your Nearify Exam is now **100% AI-driven**.
+Your OptiX Exam is now **100% AI-driven**.
 The ElevenLabs Conversational AI guides patients through the ENTIRE examination from start to finish.

 ---